-All amounts quoted in this report are exclusive of GST.
+All amounts quoted in Report CJ133-09/20 are exclusive of GST.

 Mid-year Budget Review Implications

 The additional funds required to undertake this project will be included for consideration by Council in the 2020-21 Mid-Year Budget Review, including the possible funding sources which could include reserve funding, any additional revenue in 2020-21 from interim rates, or surplus funds available from 2019-20.